DebbieOjay/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8-print_array.c: function that prints n elements of an array of integers

 9-strcpy.c: function that copies the string pointed to by src, including the terminating null byte (\0)

+100-atoi.c: function that convert a string to an integer

+101-keygen.c: Create a program that generates random valid passwords for the program 101-crackme.